 Favorite Fruit Sticks

 - 2 cups assorted fruit such as banana, kiwi, grapes, blueberries, strawberries, and/or melon

 - yogurt for dipping (optional)

 - Peel any fruit with a peel that needs to be discarded.
 Cut fruit into chunks.
 Halve grapes for kids under age 4 as needed.

 - Place onto paper lollipop sticks in any order you or the kids like.

 - Serve with yogurt (plain with a little jam or honey or flavored) for dipping if desired.

-Let the kids pick the fruit they want on their sticks or assemble the sticks for them.
-We’ve done rainbows, alternating colors or sticks with just one fruit!
+- Let the kids pick the fruit they want on their sticks or assemble the sticks for them.
+We’ve done rainbows, alternating colors, or sticks with just one type of fruit!